 2. Erase the Contents of Your Device

 Now that you’ve turned off “Find My iPhone,” follow the same steps as you would for all other devices.
 Go into your device’s settings and select “Factory Data Reset,” “Erase All Data” or the equivalent version for your phone.

-To find the closest kiosk, go to the ecoATM website and look up an “ecoATM near me.”
-Once you make your way to the kiosk, plug one device at a time into the test station.
+Make your way to the kiosk and plug one device at a time into the test station.
 The machine will run diagnostics about the item you’re interested in selling and inspect it to determine its condition.

 Once the ecoATM completes its diagnostics, it will give you an offer based on the condition of your MP3 player, phone or tablet.

 If you’re unsure whether to accept the offer, the machine can provide you with a locked-in price for up to a week.
 There’s no obligation to sell — you can accept or decline the price and take time to think about it.

 If you agree to the amount, tap “Let’s Do It.”
 You’ll receive the cash right from the same machine.
 You can also turn in the chargers and accessories that came with the device even if they don’t work.
 You won’t get paid extra for the items, but ecoATM will recycle them.

 Don’t forget to check for SIM cards or any other items you don’t intend to sell.
 Once you accept the offer and the device is taken, you won’t be able to get it back.

 - Nearby banks